wasancnk/recapmap-core-react/README.md

 ### Universal Mental Models
 - **Node-Based Thinking** - Everything is connected, just like human thought
 - **Visual Relationships** - Immediate understanding of complex collaborations
-- **Semantic Clarity** - Each element has clear meaning and purpose
+- **Semantic Clarity** - Each node type has specific meaning and purpose
 - **AI-Human Symbiosis** - Designed for both human intuition and AI precision

+#### Node System Philosophy
+The 12-node architecture reflects the complete spectrum of collaborative work:

+**Strategic Layer** - Use Case and Presentation nodes establish vision and communication **Human Layer** - Persona and Screen nodes center design around people and interactions
+**Execution Layer** - Process, Expectation, and Outcome nodes manage workflow and results **Information Layer** - Resource, Knowledge, and Storage nodes handle all data and assets **Coordination Layer** - Task and Note nodes enable real-time collaboration management

+This creates a **universal collaboration vocabulary** that scales from individual projects to enterprise-wide coordination.

 ### Experience Principles
 - **Reduce Cognitive Load** - One platform instead of context-switching chaos